evuori/customer-service-starter/README.md

 # Customer Service Starter

-An intelligent customer service tool that helps customers with flight information, bookings, and travel-related queries.
+An intelligent customer service AI tool that helps customers with flight information, bookings, and travel-related queries.
 The bot uses Claude 3 Sonnet for natural language understanding and Azure OpenAI for embeddings.
+Langgraph framwork is used for state and agent chaining & routing.
+This starter is based on official Langgraph documentation.

 ## Features